SOCIAL AND PROGRESS REPORTING

 The key outputs are:

-- Australian Social Trends (ABS cat. no. 4102.0), a quarterly flagship publication that contains articles on contemporary social issues and a range of social indicators covering major areas of social concern (such as health, education, work, and family and community)
+- Australian Social Trends (ABS cat. no. 4102.0), a flagship publication released three times a year that contains articles on contemporary social issues covering major areas of social concern (such as health, education, work, and family and community)

 - Measures of Australia’s Progress (MAP) (ABS cat. no. 1370.0), an annual web-based product that presents a national summary of economic, social and environmental progress through indicators, descriptive text and, from 2010, a dashboard display of key indicators to help readers assess, at a glance, whether life in Australia is getting better.